bdura/persil/README.md

     return datetime(year, month, day)
 ```

-That way, the parsers are only defined once.
+That way, the lower-level parsers are only defined once.